What Types of Treatments Can Affect Your Skin?

 - CONTACT DERMATITIS: This is a chronic skin inflammation usually caused by a reaction to something you touched or were exposed to.
 There is irritant contact dermatitis, which is an inflammation caused by direct tissue damage produced by an exposure to an irritant.
 This is the most common type of contact reaction.

 Flushing is a temporary redness of the skin as a result of dilation of the blood capillaries.
 Along with other causes, certain chemotherapy drugs can also be a factor for flushing.
-Another factor is carcinoid syndrome (hormones being secreted into systemic circulation).
+Another factor is carcinoid syndrome (hormones being secreted into the systemic circulation).
 Other causes can be alcohol, other drugs and caffeine(5)

 Darkening of the skin produced by an excess of melanin.
 This may be connected to phototoxic reaction where the areas exposed to light may have a golden-brown or slate-grey color change.
 Some chemotherapy drugs can cause hyperpigmentation.